elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 ## Saved Objects types

-In the legacy platform, saved object types were registered using static definitions in `uiExports` part the plugin manifest
+In the legacy platform, saved object types were registered using static definitions in the `uiExports` part of the plugin manifest.

 In the new platform, all these registration are to be performed programmatically during your plugin's `setup` phase, using the core `savedObjects`'s `registerType` setup API.